 Most heart attacks happen as a result of narrowing in the coronary arteries.
 The arteries become narrow due to a buildup of plaque.
 If a piece of plaque breaks loose from the artery wall, it can cut off the flow of oxygen-rich blood to the heart, which may cause a heart attack.

-Left arm pain is one of the most common symptoms of a heart attack.
+Left arm pain is a possible symptom of a heart attack.
 The nerves that branch from the heart and those coming from the arm send signals to the same brain cells.
 As a result, the brain cannot isolate the source of the pain.

-- discomfort at the center of the chest that lasts longer than a few minutes or goes away and then returns
+- discomfort at the center of the chest, particularly if it lasts longer than a few minutes or goes away and then returns

-- pain, numbness, or unusual discomfort in the back, neck, jaw, or lower abdomen
+- pain, numbness, or unusual discomfort in the:

 - nausea or vomiting